Raymond Stevens (judoka)

 Raymond Stevens (born 26 July 1963 in Camberley, Surrey) is a male retired judoka from the United Kingdom.

 Judo career

 Stevens started learning Judo at the age of ten and gained a black belt in Judo at the age of 16.

 He was twice a champion of Great Britain, winning the middleweight division at the British Judo Championships in 1984 and 1986.
-In 1986, he won the gold medal in the 86kg weight category at the judo demonstration sport event as part of the 1986 Commonwealth Games.
+In 1986, he won the gold medal in the 86 kg weight category at the judo demonstration sport event as part of the 1986 Commonwealth Games.